Buenaventura Durruti: 1934 Revolution

 In May 1934, Durruti's job search was still being hindered by him being blacklisted.
 With him out of a job, his partner became the family's breadwinner and Durruti himself stayed at home to care for their daughter.
 When his anarchist comrades joked about him doing "women's work", he criticised them for misogyny.
 During this period of his life, Durruti sank into a depression and grew increasingly frustrated with the CNT, convinced its members were not sufficiently educating themselves and worried that its activities were turning it towards reformism.
 He believed that a political crisis was imminent in Spain, which could create the conditions for a revolutionary situation, and called for actions to strengthen the working class and weaken the capitalists.
 In late May, the CNT food workers' union found Durruti temporary employment at the S.A.
 Damm beer factory, but when he arrived, the company said they would not hire him.
 Rather than going on strike, Durruti suggested that the CNT organise a boycott against the company, which would stifle the company's profits without affecting production.
 The boycott resulted in a victory for the CNT, which secured a stable contract for its workers.

 In June, Durruti was nominated by the Catalan regional committee to attend a national meeting of the CNT, where the issue of an alliance with the UGT was to be discussed.
 Durruti sought to reiterate his position on the creation of a revolutionary workers' alliance, based on workers' councils, from the bottom-up.
-At the meeting, Durruti argued against the Asturian committee of the CNT, which had already signed a pact with the UGT.
+At the meeting, Durruti argued against the Asturian committee of the CNT, which had already signed a pact with the UGT without consulting the wider organisation.
 The meeting ultimately resolved to schedule a national conference to make a binding decision on the proposed alliance, but before it could be held, the Revolution of 1934 broke out.
 On 4 October, Durruti was arrested in his home by the Catalan police, who held him incommunicado in their prefecture on Via Laietana.
-While he was in his cell, on 6 October, the regional government proclaimed a Catalan State, although this was quickly suppressed by the Spanish Army.
+While he was held in preventive detention, on 6 October, the regional government proclaimed a Catalan State, although this was quickly suppressed by the Spanish Army.
 Martial law was imposed in Catalonia and the army took over the police prefecture.
 There they found Durruti, who they sentenced to 6 months in prison.